ProjectPODER/TowerBuilder_EN/docs/C1/Seccion2.md

 	variable: value
 	```

 	Don’t change the names of the variables, only make changes after the “:”.

     - Begin by changing the _title_ variable.
 It defines your site's name in different places, such as browser's tabs, search results and the header of the site.
 For this, search where it says:

 	```
     title: "TowerBuilder"
 	```
     and replace the text between quotation marks with your site’s title:
 	```
     title: "South road's contracting analysis".
 	```

 	- Other important values to change are:

 	```
     image: tb-logo.png -> change for the project logo, or leave it empty, it's optional.
     description: >-
   	 Modify the existing text and put your project's description here.
 	```

+		- To enable or disable the top menu, toggle the following variable between true or false:
+    ```
+    top_menu: true
+    ```

+    - To change the title of the top menu item (appears when there are several items in the menu or when the window is adjusted to smaller screens):
+    ```
+    menu_button_title: More information
+    ```

 	  To change the logo, follow [these instructions](https://towerbuilder.readthedocs.io/en/latest/C2/Seccion3.html#changing-the-logo).

 	- To display the main name of your graphic on the Visualization slider, edit the following variable:

 	```
     graphTitle: "Graphic name"